-US Dollar (USD)

-Thomson Reuters Convertible Index - Global Focus Hedged (USD)

-Investment objective (until 31 December 2022):

-The investment objective of DNCA Global Convertibles Bonds (the "Sub-Fund") is to outperform the Thomson Reuters Convertible Index - Global Focus Hedged (USD) over its recommended minimum investment period of 4 years by investing in global convertible bonds markets.

-The Sub-Fund is actively managed.
-For indicative purposes only, the Sub-Fund's performance may be compared to the Reference Index.
-However, it does not aim to replicate that Reference Index and may therefore significantly deviate from it.
-The Reference Index can be used to determine the performance fee that will possibly be levied.

-Investment objective (as from 1st January 2023):

-The investment objective of DNCA Global Convertibles Bonds (the "Sub-Fund") is to outperform the Thomson Reuters Convertible Index - Global Focus Hedged (USD) over its recommended minimum investment period of 4 years by investing in global convertible bonds markets.

-The Sub-Fund is actively managed and integrates environmental, social/societal and governance (ESG) criteria.
+DNCA GLOBAL CONVERTIBLE BONDS Reference Currency US Dollar (USD) Reference Index Thomson Reuters Convertible Index - Global Focus Hedged (USD) Investment Objective Investment objective The investment objective of DNCA Global Convertibles Bonds (the "Sub-Fund") is to outperform the Reuters Convertible Index - Global Focus Hedged (USD) over its recommended minimum investment of 4 years by investing in global convertible bonds markets.
+The Sub-Fund is actively managed and integrates environmental, social/societal and governa criteria.
 The Sub-Fund's performance may be compared to the Reference Index.
-However, it does not aim to replicate that Reference Index and may therefore significantly deviate from it.
-The Reference Index can be used to determine the performance fee that will possibly be levied.

-The Reference Index does not intend to be consistent with the environmental or social characteristics which will be promoted by the Sub-Fund as from 1st January 2023.

-The Sub-Fund is based on a fully discretionary investment strategy (i.e. depending on the assessment of the markets evolution by the Delegated Investment Manager) within the global convertible bonds markets.

-The investment strategy of the Sub-Fund is based on an active selection of convertible bonds and results from a combination of a "top-down" approach (i.e. an approach that consists in taking into account the overall portfolio allocation and then selecting the transferable securities comprising the portfolio) and of a "bottom-up" approach (i.e. a selection of transferable securities comprising the portfolio followed by a global analysis of the portfolio) aiming at the choice of issuers and the issues selection.
-This investment strategy is the main source of expected return.

-The Sub-Fund invests at least 50% of its net assets in convertible bonds from issuers in OECD member countries.

-In order to achieve its investment objective, the Sub-Fund may be exposed up to a maximum of 40% of its net assets in convertible bonds from issuers in emerging countries.
-Therefore, the Sub-Fund may be exposed to high yield transferable securities.

-The Sub-Fund may invest in transferable securities issued by Russian issuers (however, not through local markets directly)-denominated in currencies other than the Russian ruble.
-The Sub-Fund may also invest up to 5% of its total assets in bonds listed on the China Interbank Bond Market through the mutual bond market access between Mainland China and Hong Kong (the "Bond Connect").

-No rating criteria are imperative for the Delegated Investment Manager.

-The Sub-Fund may be invested up to 15% of its net assets to the equity markets due to the nature of convertible bonds and the process of investment.
-The maximum holding period is three months.
+However, it does replicate that Reference Index and may therefore significantly deviate from it.
+The Reference Index used to determine the performance fee that will possibly be levied. s not aim to The Reference Index does not intend to be consistent with the environmental or social characteris will be promoted by the Sub-Fund. stics which Investment Policy Investment Strategy investment Strategy The Sub-Fund is based on a fully discretionary investment strategy (i.e. depending on the assess markets evolution by the Delegated Investment Manager) within the global convertible bonds markets The investment strategy of the Sub-Fund is based on an active selection of convertible bonds from a combination of a "top-down" approach (i.e. an approach that consists in taking into account portfolio allocation and then selecting the transferable securities comprising the portfolio) and of up" approach (i.e. a selection of transferable securities comprising the portfolio followed by a glob of the portfolio) aiming at the choice of issuers and the issues selection.
+This investment strategy source of expected return. t the overall a "bottom- bal analysis This Sub-Fund promotes environmental and social characteristics but does not commit to make in taxonomy-aligned environmentally sustainable activities.
+For further information regardenvironmental or social characteristics promoted by the Sub-Fund, please refer to the SFDR Anne arding the The Sub-Fund invests at least 50% of its net assets in convertible bonds from issuers in OEC countries.
+D member In order to achieve its investment objective, the Sub-Fund may be exposed up to a maximum or net assets in convertible bonds from issuers in emerging countries.
+Therefore, the Sub-Fund may to high yield transferable securities.
+The Sub-Fund may invest in transferable securities issued by Russian issuers (however, not th markets directly) denominated in currencies other than the Russian ruble.
+The Sub-Fund may als to 5% of its total assets in bonds listed on the China Interbank Bond Mark et through the mutual b access between Mainland China and Hong Kong (the "Bond Connect"). so invest up No rating criteria are imperative for the Delegated Investment Manager.
+The Sub-Fund may be invested up to 15% of its net assets to the equity markets due to the convertible bonds and the process of investment.
+The maximum holding period is three months. e nature of